igrigorik/heroku-buildpack-dart/README.md

 # Heroku Buildpack: Dart

-This is a Heroku buildpack for [Dart][]. **This buildpack requires that you use the [Cedar-14](https://devcenter.heroku.com/articles/cedar-14-migration) (Ubuntu 14.x-based) stack for your Heroku application.**
+This is a Heroku buildpack for [Dart][].

+This buildpack requires that you use the [Cedar-14][cedar14] (Ubuntu 14.x-based) stack for your Heroku application.
+If your Heroku app runs on previous versions of Cedar, see below for more info.

 ## Features

 * Runs Dart VM as a server in Heroku's cloud
 * Installs packages with [pub][]
 * Builds the client app with [pub build][build]
+* Cedar 14 (Ubuntu 14) required

+## Running on Cedar-10 ?

-*NOTE*: This buildpack only supports Heroku applications that are running on the Cedar-14 stack.
-If your application is running on Cedar-10, you must first migrate to the new stack.
-More information on that [here](https://devcenter.heroku.com/articles/cedar-14-migration).
-The Cedar-10 stack on Heroku does not support the Dart SDK by default due to mismatched glibc versions.
-If you must remain on the Cedar-10 stack you need to provide your own .tar.gz of Dart SDK compiled for Ubuntu 10.04 (Heroku's Cedar stack).
+This buildpack only supports Heroku applications that are running on the Cedar-14 stack.
+If your application is running on Cedar-10, you must first [migrate to Cedar-14][cedar14].

+The Cedar-10 stack
+on Heroku does not support the Dart SDK by default due to mismatched glibc versions.
+If you must remain on the Cedar-10 stack, you need to provide your own .tar.gz of Dart SDK compiled for Ubuntu 10.04 (Heroku's Cedar stack).
 Get [instructions for building Dart for Ubuntu 10.04][buildforubuntu] or you can try using an (unsupported) [community build of Dart for Ubuntu 10.04][communitybuilds].

 ## Getting Started